A deletion-contraction formula and monotonicity properties for the polymatroid Tutte polynomial: Concluding remarks

+A positive answer would be desirable in order to have a recursive method of computation that is fully within the realm of hypergraphs.
+In case the answer is negative, which appears likely, we relax our question as follows.

+\begin{question} Can we express $\mathscr{T}_{P_{\mathcal{H}}}(x,y)$, for an arbitrary hypergraph $\mathcal{H}$, in terms of polymatroid Tutte polynomials of some (in a suitable sense) smaller hypergraphs? \end{question}

-This paper was written while the first author visited the Tokyo Institute of Technology in 2022-2023.
-It is a pleasure to acknowledge the hospitality, as well as the financial support from China Scholarship Council (No. 202206310079), that made the visit possible.
+\begin{notes}[Acknowledgements] This paper was written while the first author visited the then Tokyo Institute of Technology, currently Institute of Science Tokyo, in 2022-2023.
+It is a pleasure to acknowledge the hospitality, as well as the financial support from the China Scholarship Council (No.\ 202206310079), that made the visit possible.
+XG was also partially supported by the National Natural Science Foundation of China (No.\ 12401462).

-XJ was supported by National Natural Science Foundation of China (No. 12171402).
+XJ was supported by the National Natural Science Foundation of China (No.\ 12171402).

-TK was supported by consecutive Japan Society for the Promotion of Science (JSPS) Grants-in-Aid for Scientific Research C (Nos.
-17K05244 and 23K03108).
+TK was supported by consecutive Japan Society for the Promotion of Science (JSPS) Grants-in-Aid for Scientific Research C (Nos.\ 17K05244 and 23K03108). \end{notes}